elianakrakov/elianakrakov/_posts/2021-01-29-Misaligned2.md

 ## Stardate 98671.69

-We spent today alligning the X-Ray beam.
+We spent today aligning the X-Ray beam.

-We went though all of the steps specified by SAXSquant.
-Everything worked until the sample adjustment stage where we got an error saying "beam intensity is too low".
-A screencapture of the error is below.
+We went through all of the steps specified by SAXSquant.
+Everything worked until the sample adjustment stage, where we got an error saying "beam intensity is too low".
+A screen capture of the error is below.

 ![intensity error](/files/intensity_error.png)